 It's also speculated the Buddy system is how you'll be able to make Legendary Pokémon such as Mew, Mewtwo, Articuno, Moltres and Zaptos stronger - whenever they eventually appear in the game - as the chance to catch more to earn extra Candy will be incredibly remote.

-Pokémon Go Buddy system rewards
+Pokémon Go Buddy system distance chart

 As with hatching Eggs, more elusive creatures require longer walking distance in order to get their rewards.
 This is particularly helpful if you need just a couple more Candy to fill out a Pokedex entry and evolve a Pokémon, or for those who want to get XP fast in Pokémon Go, get even more easy but useful Pidgey Candy for quick and easy gains.